 Primary research is when businesses that plan to enter a new market conduct research to read and understand the industry.
 The purpose of hosting the research is to collect information and feedback from the target audience.

-In other words, we can say that primary research is the firsthand, original information that you gain by asking your potential customers.
-The researchers use multiple ways like – surveys, observations, and interviews to conduct primary research.
+In other words, we can say that it is the firsthand, original information that you gain by asking your potential customers.
+The researchers use multiple ways like – surveys, observations, and interviews.

 The 3 Types Of Primary Research